manywho/service-azure/README.md

 #### Running

+Configure the Azure oauth2 client credentials using the environment variables `oauth2.clientId` and `oauth2.clientSecret`.

 The service is a Jersey JAX-RS application, that by default is run under the Grizzly2 server on port 8080 (if you use the packaged JAR).